 Reading Is Fun!

 For so many beneficial reasons, we highly encourage reading!
-It's a relaxing activity that can also strengthen vocabulary and perceptual skills.
+Reading over the Summer helps to prevent the notorious "Summer Slide", but it's also a relaxing activity that can strengthen vocabulary and perceptual skills.
 It's a fun way to go on an adventure, spend some quality time together and keep your hard-earned skills all at the same time!

 Other Resources to Help Encourage Reading: